-- 1. Create a new STS. - "Creating a SQL Tuning Set" describes this task. - 2.
-Load the STS with SQL statements and associated metadata. - "Loading a SQL Tuning Set" describes this task. - 3.
-Optionally, display the contents of the STS. - "Displaying the Contents of a SQL Tuning Set" describes this task. - 4.
-Optionally, update or delete the contents of the STS. - "Modifying a SQL Tuning Set" describes this task. - 5.
-Create a tuning task with the STS as input. - 6.
-Optionally, transport the STS to another database. - "Transporting a SQL Tuning Set" describes this task. - 7.
-Drop the STS when finished. - "Dropping a SQL Tuning Set" describes this task.
+1. Create a new STS.

+"Creating a SQL Tuning Set Using CREATE_SQLSET" describes this task.

+2. Load the STS with SQL statements and associated metadata.

+"Loading a SQL Tuning Set Using LOAD_SQLSET" describes this task.

+- Optionally, display the contents of the STS.
+"Querying a SQL Tuning Set" describes this task. - Optionally, update or delete the contents of the STS.
+"Modifying a SQL Tuning Set Using UPDATE_SQLSET" describes this task. - 5.
+Create a tuning task with the STS as input. - Optionally, transport the STS to another database.
+"Transporting a SQL Tuning Set" describes this task. - 7.
+Drop the STS when finished."Dropping a SQL Tuning Set Using DROP_SQLSET" describes this task.